 the first Native American tribe-operated casino in the Las Vegas Strip corridor

-The gaming floor will have 650 slot machines, about 50 table games, and a sportsbook operated by of Betfred Sports USA.
+The gaming floor will have 650 slot machines, about 50 table games, and a sportsbook operated by Betfred Sports USA.
 It will also have a high-stakes private gaming salon.

 The new casino building is on the site of the former Hard Rock Hotel.
 As redevelopment began in February 2020, the initial plan was to open in November.
 However, construction delays caused by the pandemic and related market conditions led to the current January 15 launch date.